ystvns/slides/consent-privacy-and-security/en/intro.md

 - Attackers will **always** try the easiest and/or cheapest method of attack
 - Security works by making things more difficult and/or expensive for your attacker
+- It's not all about computers, e.g. _social engineering_

 ## Examples of low hanging fruit

-- A short, easy to guess password
+- A short, easy to guess password on your accounts or devices (or not having one... lol)
 - A password that is reused everywhere
-- Personal data on social media
+- Personal data on social media (including games and quizzes!)
 - Private data that you give them, e.g. device passwords, sexy photos

 # Technical guidance - disclaimer

 ## **Your Tools Are Only As Good As You Are**

-No app can protect you if you give away your password.
+- For example, no app can protect you if you give away your password

-Info out in the world is basically impossible to regain control of.
+- Info out in the world is basically impossible to regain control of

-Always take care to prevent info getting out in the first place.
+- Always take care to prevent info getting out in the first place

+- Offline stuff matters too!

 # Technical guidance